 - Your full name (and any names you’ve used in the previous year, including your maiden name if recently married)

 - Your current address (and recent addresses if you’ve moved during the previous two calendar years)

 You may also be required to answer some questions about your family in order to verify your identity.

 Should you find inaccurate information on your credit report, you’ll want to report it immediately.
 Make a copy of the credit report and type a letter describing the inaccuracy in full detail.
-Enclose any copies of documents supporting your position.
-Statements from companies showing the bill was paid, canceled checks, etc.
+Enclose any copies of documents supporting your position, which could include statements from companies showing the bill was paid or canceled checks.

 Send all of this to the consumer reporting agency.
 Be sure to keep a copy for yourself.
-Send your letter by certified mail with return receipt requested.
+Send your letter by certified mail and request a return receipt.

-Disputing errors on your credit report is important if you’re trying to rebuild your credit or to obtain a mortgage or other loan.
-Following these steps are important, too, and can help you maintain your good credit.
+Disputing errors on your credit report is important if you’re trying to rebuild your credit or obtain a mortgage or other loan.
+Following these steps are important and can help you maintain good credit.